 What is IRR?

-Internal Rate of Return or IRR is a measure in capital budgeting parlance which is used for estimating the profit that can be obtained from the investments.
+Internal rate of return or IRR is a measure in capital budgeting parlance, which is used to estimate the profit that can be obtained from the investments.

-Internal rate of return is a type of discount rate that is instrumental in making the net present value of all the cash flows from any project equal to zero.
+Internal rate of return is a type of discount rate that is used to make the net present value of all the cash flows from any project equal to zero.

 In simple words, it can be referred to as the compounded annual rate of return that can be earned on an investment or a project.